chapmanu/sfmc-custom-content-block/README.md

 ### Auth Route

-API access is granted through the auth routes created when the [API Integration](#API-Integration-Component) Component was installed on the packaged by posting a request with the
+API access is granted through the auth routes created when the [API Integration](#API-Integration-Component) Component was installed on the packaged by posting a request

 ### REST Endpoint